cbnuLeehyunwoo/jekyll-admin/README.md

-## Goal
-- Jekyll-admin is an open-source plugin that provides an administrator interface for Jekyll-based websites.
+Jekyll-admin is an open-source plugin that provides an administrator interface for Jekyll-based websites.
+## 🚀Goal
 The goals of this forked repository of jekyll-admin are as follows:
   - Modify jekyll-admin to be usable and developable in a Docker environment.
   - Identify vulnerabilities in the existing CI/CD workflow and establish a new workflow for detecting security vulnerabilities using two security tools: Brakeman and Bundler-audit.
   - Address the unintuitive default image insertion feature of SimpleMDE: Implement a function where dragging and dropping an image's web link into the jekyll-admin editor automatically parses it via a JavaScript event handler and converts it into Markdown image syntax.
   - Resolve the frontend-backend synchronization issue where the frontend displays a warning even after posts or pages are successfully updated.
 → Attempted but failed (no viable solution found).
-## Dependencies
+## 🔗Dependencies
-This project relies on various external libraries and frameworks across its Node.js/JavaScript and Ruby components.
+- This project relies on various external libraries and frameworks across its Node.js/JavaScript and Ruby components.
 You can view the detailed dependency lists below: bash
 <details>
 <summary>Node.js/JavaScript Dependencies (Click to expand)</summary>